AdobeDocs/experience-manager-65.en/help/sites-developing/ch-configuring.md

 | [contexthub.surferinfo](/help/sites-developing/ch-samplestores.md#contexthub-surferinfo-sample-store-candidate) |Stores information about the client, such as device information, browser type, and window orientation |
 | [contexthub.tagcloud](/help/sites-developing/ch-samplestores.md#contexthub-tagcloud-sample-data-store) |Stores page tags and tag counts |

-1. On the Experience Manager rail, click or tap Tools &gt; Sites &gt; ContextHub.
+1. On the Experience Manager rail, click Tools &gt; Sites &gt; ContextHub.
-1. Click or tap the default configuration container.
+1. Click the default configuration container.
-1. Click or tap Contexthub Configuration
+1. Click Contexthub Configuration
-1. To add a store, click or tap the Create icon and then click or tap ContexHub Store Configuration.
+1. To add a store, click the Create icon and then click ContexHub Store Configuration.

    ![chlimage_1-322](assets/chlimage_1-322.png)

-1. Provide values for the basic configuration properties and then click or tap Next:
+1. Provide values for the basic configuration properties and then click Next:

     * **Configuration Title:** The title that identifies the store
     * **Store Type:** The value of the storeType property of the store candidate upon which to base the store